Marry Me Chicken Pasta: The Viral Recipe That Lives Up to the Hype

 Can I use a different type of cream?

 Yes, but the results will vary.
 Half-and-half works and makes it lighter, but the sauce won’t be quite as thick or rich.
-Whole milk works in a pinch, but you’ll need to cook it a bit longer to thicken it up.
-Don’t use skim milk – there’s not enough fat to create a proper cream sauce.
+Whole milk can be used as a substitute, but it requires a longer cooking time to achieve the desired thickness.
+Don’t use skim milk—there’s not enough fat to create a proper cream sauce.

 What if I can’t find sun-dried tomatoes?